Affiliate links on Android Authority may earn us a commission. Learn more.

 Scrolling through the offering, you either get what it’s about right away, or else it’s likely just not for you.

-A: VRV is wholly owned by Otter Media.
+Sony acquired Crunchyroll and VRV for $1.175 million in August 2021.
+VRV was previously owned by Otter Media.
 Otter Media is a subsidiary of AT&T’s Warner Media, which owns Warner Bros., HBO, and HBO Max.